thereisnoearthb/website/content/events/once-upon-a-wetland.md

 Join us at Once Upon a Wetland: a collaborative 2-day symposium all about empowering young people to work with India’s wonderful wetlands.
 At the forum, you'll be introduced to wetlands from different perspectives - policy, science, community, etc. - and put your learnings into action by engaging with activist groups across the country.

 [Sign Up Today!](mailto:solidarity@thereisnoearthb.com?subject=Registration%20for%20Once%20Upon%20A%20Wetland&body=Hi!%20I%27d%20like%20to%20register%20for%20the%20Once%20Upon%20A%20Wetland%20Events.%20I%20consent%20to%20be%20contacted%20about%20the%20same%20%3A)

-## Progranme Details
-• Number of Days: 2 Days  <br/>
-• Dates: 6-7 August 2022 <br/>
-• Target participants: Youth in India <br/>
-• Target Number of Participants: 50 – 150 <br/>
-• Location: Virtual Conference <br/>
-• Below is the structure of the forum: <br/>

 ## Schedule